Skip to content

 Connect-MSIntuneGraph -TenantID contoso.onmicrosoft.com -ClientId "f99877d5-f757-438e-b12b-d905b00ea6f3" -ClientSecret <secret>

-Import the Redistributables
+Example: Import Redistributables

 $VcList = Get-VcList -Release "2022" | Save-VcRedist -Path C:\Temp\VcRedist